moonbuggy/docker-dnsmasq-updater/README.md

 ### Setup for other Docker containers

-To enable Docker Dnsmasq Updater for a container there are two environment variables to use:
+To enable Docker Dnsmasq Updater for an individual container there are two labels that can be set:

 * `dnsmasq.updater.enable` - set this to "true"
 * `dnsmasq.updater.host`   - set this to the hostname you want to use